marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 loaded it exposes its algorithms through the Crypto API interface (see `/proc/crypto`).

-## Random Number Generator (RNGB) - i.MX6ULZ
+## Cryptographic accelerator and assurance module (CAAM) - i.MX6UL

-On boards mounting the i.MX6ULZ SoC option the CAAM TRNG functionality is replaced with a dedicated RNGB block, which incorporates a TRNG.
+From the i.MX6UL datasheet: "CAAM is a cryptographic accelerator and assurance module.
+CAAM implements several encryption and hashing functions, a run-time integrity checker, and a Pseudo Random Number Generator (PRNG)...CAAM also implements a Secure Memory mechanism."

-The RNGB driver is included and operational in modern Linux kernels, once loaded it enables the component within Linux hw_random framework (see `/dev/hwrng` and `rng-tools`).
+The CAAM accelerator driver is included and operational in modern Linux kernels, once loaded it exposes its algorithms through the Crypto API interface (see `/proc/crypto`).

 ## Secure Non-Volatile Storage (SNVS)